Upload files using the JMP add-in¶

 Minimum role: Lab manager

-CoBaseKRM enables you to upload files to the database for research and experimentation work that is related to assigned projects.
-Files can be uploaded to a node of a project's network map.
+CoBaseKRM enables you to upload files to the database for projects that you have created or belong to as a member.
+Files are uploaded relative to a specific node, which represents a research or experimentation activity, within a project's network map.

 CoBaseKRM supports uploading files of various formats to the database, including: